How do we deliver our Data Transformation promises?

 Let’s take a look at ③, the Transformation component in the schematic.
 This defines the mappings and any other modifications, such as aggregation, applied to the source data so that is conforms to the semantic definitions of the produced data.
 These transformation details need to be defined in the Metadata Foundation capability so they can be enforced in the system landscape, and be transparent for people to review.
 They are used to control the actual data transformations.
 Any failures, or data quality breaches, will be monitored and can be reported through the Data Assurance Metadata capability.

 It looks Monolithic is it?

 The Architecture in the schematic may appear monolithic and ‘centralised’, but in fact this is only true in a Logical sense.
 It specifies the ‘What?’ rather than the ‘How?’ and so remains technologically and implementation agnostic.

 How is it used?

-The standardisation of patterns will provide a path to the automated delivery of many of the Data Governance and Data Management functions, simplifying and increasing the cadence and agility of delivery.
-This approach will result in improved quality and consistency of BAU data and controls.
+The standardisation of patterns will provide a path to the automated delivery of many of the Data Governance and Data Management functions.
+This will simplify and increase the cadence and agility of delivery.
+In addition, the approach will result in improved quality and consistency of BAU data and controls.

 Thus the framework can be used to substantially improve the outcomes from Data Transformations and yet reduce the effort required to deliver them at the same time.